Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 <sup>🙋</sup> I find personal stories the last shelter of narrators unless it's a full match and a good backup.
 This must be the case.

 > I can remember a contractor for a big, really, enterprise who was assigned a sporadic **NPE** (null pointer exception) in a tailored application.
-After sacrificing a couple of hours, he addressed this pesky _null_ to the dark forces of [Lotus Notes](LN-view.md) and returned to his daily need - [NFS](https://en.wikipedia.org/wiki/Need_for_Speed)<sup><b>w</b></sup>.
+After sacrificing a couple of hours, he addressed this pesky _null_ to the dark forces of [Lotus Notes](LN-view.md) and returned to his daily need - [NfS](https://en.wikipedia.org/wiki/Need_for_Speed)<sup><b>w</b></sup>.
 >
-> Occasionally, a peer developer picked this problem (for the team's sake) to dive into the hand-obfuscated code.
+> For the team's sake, a peer developer picked this ticket to dive into the hand-obfuscated code.
 After making the brain function on all cylinders, the slices of Swiss cheese coincided to reveal a malicious an<i>null</i>er.
-Fixed.\
+To be trivially fixed.\
 > &nbsp;

-**MORAL?** Imagining the number of cases without a happy twist, Sir Hoare may surely write off a digit from the tech debt he shouldered.
+**MORAL?** Imagining the number of such cases without a happy twist, Sir Hoare may surely write off a digit from the tech debt he shouldered.

 \___________\
 🔚 &empty; 2025  image credits: Wiki Commons, kyriosity